zero5zero6zero7/anti-procrastination-hosts-file/README.md

 # Anti Procrastination hosts file for uBlock and Windows..
-To avoid procrastination, these hosts files blocks garbage sites designed to waste your time.
-I created them for personal use, to link to uBlock Origin.
+To avoid procrastination, these hosts files blocks garbage sites designed to waste your time and your miserable life.
+I created these for personal use, to link to uBlock Origin, but sharing is caring so enjoy.

-Depending upon the hosts file you use, some sites like Reddit, Twitter and YouTube are left unblocked cause they are needed for "work" these days (necessary evil).
-Read below for more info.
+Keep in mind, depending upon the hosts file you use, some sites like Reddit, Twitter and YouTube are left unblocked cause they are needed for "work" these days (necessary evil).

 ---